Saint-Bonaventure, Quebec: History

+1975 Tornado

+On July 24, 1975, a tornado with winds exceeding 300 km/h struck the village.
+It caused four deaths: three casualties on the day the tornado hit around 5 p.m., and a fourth a few days later in the hospital.
+More than a hundred houses and farms were damaged, and some were completely destroyed.
+As a result a permanent weather station was installed north of the church on Labonté St. to monitor elements.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Saint-Bonaventure had a population of 1066 living in 429 of its 457 total private dwellings, a change of from its 2016 population of 1031.
 With a land area of 78.72 km2, it had a population density of in 2021.